 8. Once your whole blankie is stamped go around the edges with either a serger or a zig-zag stitch on a regular sewing machine.

 And your done!
-I really like how it turned out.
+I really like how the swaddle blanket turned out and I hope you love the tutorial.
 When I showed B the blanket he had no idea I printed it, he thought I was showing him some new fabric I bought.
 I think this could also be made into a killer gauze-y type scarf!

 But the real test...how does Lamp like it?